 2023 Black History Month LGBTQ+ Community Spotlight

-Reflect on the contributions, challenges, and history of our Black and African American community members and celebrate the achievements of activists today who continue to lead, create, and envision a better future amidst the ongoing racism in our country.
+Reflect on the contributions, challenges, and rich history of our Black and African American community members.
+Furthermore, celebrate the achievements of activists today who continue to lead, create, and envision a better future amidst the ongoing racism in our country.

 Invisible Indianapolis